mgarutti/tui-qa-challenge/README.md

 $ npm run dev
 ```

-After that application should be running and you should be able to load it using your browser pointing to http://localhost:3000.
+Application should be running and you should be able to load it using your browser pointing to http://localhost:3000.

 ## Task

 Your task is to perform a thorough quality assurance assessment on the provided code.
 This includes but is not limited to:

-1. **Identifying Flaws**: Look for any bugs, errors, or issues within the code.
+1. **Identifying Flaws**: Your first task is to scrutinize the project and uncover any existing bugs, errors, or issues within the code.
 This could be anything from flow errors to logical flaws.
 Your list should also contain a proper prioritization.

 2. **Security Concerns**: Assess the code for potential security vulnerabilities.
 Consider aspects such as data validation, error handling, and secure communication with the downstream service.